hide1989/booker-app-DDD/Readme.md

 # 🐹 Pet project DDD
 ## 🍽 Booker-Restaurants
-Booker Restaurant is a project for give a service of booking implementing Domain Dive Desing
+Booker Restaurant is a project for give a service of booking implementing Domain Drive Desing

 ### 🧑 Im a restaurant customer
-As customer, I can search restaurant by its name and look its differents spaces and branch offices for booking
+* As customer, I can search restaurant by its name and look its differents spaces and branch offices for booking

 ### 🧔 Im a restaurant manager
-As manager, I can create a restaurant with its differents spaces and branch offices
+* As manager, I can create a restaurant with its differents spaces and branch offices

 ## 🏡 Domain Model